felipesimione/cdi-bonus-assignment/README.md

 ## Production Recommendations

 - **Transactional Database:**
-  Store the calculated daily bonus payouts in the `daily_bonus_payouts` table in a PostgreSQL database.
+  Stored the calculated daily bonus payouts in the `daily_bonus_payouts` table in a PostgreSQL database.
 For production, use a managed PostgreSQL instance with high availability, automated backups, and point-in-time recovery to ensure data durability and reliability.

 - **Data Access:**
   - Applications and services should access bonus payout data via secure SQL queries or through an API layer.